EtPan/SQAD/README.md

 # SQAD

-This is the implementation of the paper [SQAD: Spatial-Spectral Quasi-Attention Recurrent Network for Hyperspectral Image Denoising](https://ieeexplore.ieee.org/abstract/document/9732909).
+This is the Pytorch implementation of the paper [SQAD: Spatial-Spectral Quasi-Attention Recurrent Network for Hyperspectral Image Denoising](https://ieeexplore.ieee.org/abstract/document/9732909).

 ## Introduction